 The World Health Organization establishes global standards in regards to a wide range of public health matters.
 By communicating and explaining the health impact of various risks to the public, the organization builds widespread awareness and promotes positive change, policy updates, and proactive defensive measures when necessary.

-Why Has the WHO Updated their Air Quality Guidelines?
+Why Have the WHO Air Quality Guidelines been updated?

 Over this time, more and more evidence highlighting the risk of air pollution to health has surfaced.
 After systematically reviewing the accumulated data, the WHO has adjusted many of its AQGs levels downwards, halving the recommended limits for some of the more dangerous pollutants.

-How Have the Air Quality Guidelines Been Updated?
+How Have the WHO Air Quality Guidelines Been Updated?
 Key Takeaways

 All the evidence suggests that air pollution is much more harmful than previously thought, and at much lower levels than previously recommended: